-If you want your Google rankings to go from barely visible to top of the Serps, you have to be clued into the critical SEO success factors that will make your website rocket up the rankings.
+If you want your Google rankings to go from barely visible to top of the Serps, working methodically through an SEO priority list will keep your campaigns on track.

-Sites optimized for SEO success enjoy long-term free-flowing traffic.
+Websites optimized for SEO enjoy long-term free-flowing traffic.

 If you studied business, you might have heard of Maslow’s Hierarchy of Needs.